jyztintan/tp/docs/UserGuide.md

 <box type="warning" header="Caution">

   - Realodex checks that all **data constraints are met** before performing any operations.
 This **ensures data integrity** and **prevents errors** during the application's use.
-  - Ensure that your **inputs comply with the established constraints** to avoid operation failures.
+  - Ensure that your **inputs comply with the established constraints** to avoid errors.
 </box>